 As you continue your trip, you'll enter Sagarmatha National Park, a UNESCO World Heritage Site since 1979.
 You will see some of the tallest mountains and rare, endangered, exotic flora and wildlife treasures.

 In Nepal, Mt.
 Everest is known as Sagarmatha, and the Sherpa, known as Chomolungma, is of Tibetan origin.
-From here, walk through lovely woodland of tall rhododendron, pine, fir, and oak trees.
+From here, walk through lovely woodland of tall rhododendrons, pine, fir, and oak trees.

 - Exploring the Beauty of Namche Bazaar: A Gateway to Everest